byorgey/blog/posts/2019/12/18/counting-inversions-via-rank-queries.markdown

 <li>Count how many values in the bag are <em>strictly greater than</em> a given value.</li>
 </ol>
 <p>We’ll call the second operation a <em>rank query</em> because it really amounts to finding the <em>rank</em> or <em>index</em> of a given value in the bag—how many values are greater than it (and thus how many are less than or equal to it)?</p>
-<p>If we can do these two operations in logarithmic time (<em>i.e.</em> logarithmic in the number of values in the bag), then we can count inversions in $latex O(n \lg n)$ time.
+<p>If we can do these two operations in logarithmic time (<em>i.e.</em> logarithmic in the number of values in the bag), then we can count inversions in $O(n \lg n)$ time.
 Can you see how before reading on?
 You might also like to think about how we could actually implement a data structure that supports these operations.</p>
 <h2 id="counting-inversions-with-bags-and-rank-queries">Counting inversions with bags and rank queries</h2>
 <p>So, let’s see how to use a bag with logarithmic insertion and rank queries to count inversions.
 Start with an empty bag.
 For each element in the sequence, see how many things in the bag are strictly greater than it, and add this count to a running total; then insert the element into the bag, and repeat with the next element.
 That is, for each element we compute the number of inversions of which it is the right end, by counting how many elements that came before it (and are hence in the bag already) are strictly greater than it.
 It’s easy to see that this will count every inversion exactly once.
-It’s also easy to see that it will take $latex O(n \lg n)$ time: for each of the $latex n$ elements, we do two $latex O(\lg n)$ operations (one rank query and one insertion).</p>
+It’s also easy to see that it will take $O(n \lg n)$ time: for each of the $n$ elements, we do two $O(\lg n)$ operations (one rank query and one insertion).</p>
 <p>In fact, we can do a lot more with this data structure than just count inversions; it sometimes comes in handy for competitive programming problems.
 More in a future post, perhaps!</p>
 <p>So how do we implement this magical data structure?
 First of all, we can use a balanced binary search tree to store the values in the bag; clearly this will allow us to insert in logarithmic time.
 However, a plain binary search tree wouldn’t allow us to quickly count the number of values strictly greater than a given query value.
 The trick is to augment the tree so that each node also caches the size of the subtree rooted at that node, being careful to maintain these counts while inserting and balancing.</p>
 <h2 id="augmented-red-black-trees-in-haskell">Augmented red-black trees in Haskell</h2>